botclimber/eva-functional-utils/readme.md

 # eva-functional-utils

 ## Purpose
-plain typescript dont have some data manipulation functions that are comonly used in the functional paradigm so the idea is to provide some functions suitable for the ones who use this paradigm.
+Typescript dont have some data manipulation functions that are commonly used in the functional paradigm so the idea is to provide some functions suitable for the ones who want to use this paradigm.

-## available functionalities
+## Available functionalities
-1. :white_check_mark: **partition**
+:white_check_mark: **partition**
     - creates new data structure depending on boolean result
     ```
     // example